isomerpages/moe-acjc/_academics/Subjects/Mathematics.md

-The topics covered in H3 Mathematics include Number Theory, Functions, Sequences and Series, Inequalities, Calculus, and Combinatorics.
-Students will also learn to use problem solving heuristics to solve mathematical problems, mathematical reasoning principles, including methods of formal proof, to develop and critically evaluate mathematical arguments, and mathematical language to communicate ideas.
+Students will be introduced to writing mathematical statements and proofs, and will also learn to use problem solving heuristics to solve mathematical problems.
+They will also learn mathematical reasoning principles, including methods of formal proof, to develop and critically evaluate mathematical arguments, and mathematical language to communicate ideas.
+Finally, they will learn to read mathematical texts and make mathematical investigations, including formulating conjectures, forming generalisations, and critiquing solutions.

-The A Level Examination for H3 Mathematics comprises one 3 hour paper with 8 to 10 questions.
-Candidates will be expected to answer all questions
+The A Level Examination for H3 Mathematics comprises one 3 hour paper with 6 questions of differing lengths.
+The paper will be marked out of 80; questions 1 to 5 will be worth 10 to 14 marks each.
+Question 6 will be worth 16 to 20 marks and will require students to read and respond to a short mathematical text.
+Candidates will be expected to answer all questions.

-The syllabus document may be accessed [here](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2024syllabus/9820_y24_sy.pdf).
+The syllabus document for the 2025 A Level Examinations will be made available on the SEAB webpage in due time.